Light/Dark

 The wise will recognize

-One who talks without doing.
+one who talks without doing.

-263Oh! nibbāna is so very blissful,
+263Oh!
+Extinguishment is so very blissful,

-As taught by the Buddha:
+as taught by the fully awakened Buddha:

-Sorrowless, stainless, secure;
+sorrowless, stainless, secure;

-Where suffering all ceases.
+where suffering all ceases.

 Vimala

-264Avoiding bad friends,
+264Shunning bad friends,

-You should associate with the best of people.
+associate with the best of people.

-Stick to the advice that he gave you,
+stick to the advice he gave you,

-Aspiring for unshakable happiness.
+aspiring to unshakable happiness.

-If they rely on a lazy person.
+sinks by relying on a lazy person.

 Angaṇikabhāradvājatheragāthā